Izenda7Series/docs/ref/api_report_designer_details.rst

        \- Report List > Expand a report > Copy/Move > Category
    * - `POST report/allowedSavingCategories`_
      - Returns an array of allowed saving categories for Report, with total number of items.
-     - To be updated
+     - Not used
    * - `POST report/allowedSavingSubCategories`_
      - Returns an array of allowed saving sub-categories for Report, with total number of items.
-     - To be updated
+     - Not used
    * - `GET report/subcategory/{parent\_category\_id}`_
      - Returns an array of allowed saving sub-categories under the Report category specified by parent_category_id.
      - \- Report Designer > Save (As) > Category > Sub-category |br|